Abhishekamanchi/Alphabet/README.md

 ## Features

 - Click to hear the sound of alphabet with a example
-- you can select differnt language and voice as per your convenience
+- you can select different language and voice as per your convenience
 - You can use this tool without downloading any app, any signup and registration are not required for using this tool.